torickjdavis/CTS2017/README.md

 # README
 # Torick J Davis | CTS 2017

-##Another update to ReadMe, trying new alias...
+##Another update to ReadMe, trying new alias...Hello, World!
 This README would normally document whatever steps are necessary to get the application up and running.